 Do not expect to get any significant muscular size or strength using this training modality.

-How Long Should You Rest In Between Workouts?
+How Much Rest Do I Need Between Workouts?

-We have covered this before but it bears repeating.
-You should aim to workout 3-4 times a week, and not go more than 2 days in a row without taking a rest day.
+In general, you should aim to workout 3-4 times a week, and not go more than 2-3 days in a row without taking a rest day.

 Keep in mind that these are guidelines, and your life may force you to deviate from these recommendations.